Make the call: know what’s below

 “Each year, hundreds of dig-in accidents are caused by careless digging, which results in damage to utility lines, service interruptions, property damage, financial penalties and personal injuries,” John Quackenbush said in a statement from the MPSC.
 “A simple call to 811 will result in fewer injuries, less damage to important infrastructure, and less loss of utility service.”

 MISS DIG will notify the public utilities in your area so they can locate and mark the approximate location of underground lines they own and operate within your proposed work area.
 However, it is important to know MISS DIG does not locate private lines at your location.
 They will not locate the gas line from your propane tank to the house or out building.
 If you have other non utility lines or pipes underground the location of those lines is up to you.

-    Review the chart above to better understand MISS DIG’s color coding and the underground hazards that have been marked.
+Review the MISS DIG color coding and the underground hazards that have been marked.
 So, follow the rules, call 811 and let’s all be safe not sorry.

 Below is a quick reference when contacting MISS DIG: